Also see the separate glossary for contact lenses.

 Slotting File: A file intended to re-slot the shaft of a broken screw.

-Smidget: A unit of measure less than a millimeter setting on an old pattern edger.
+Smidget: A unit of measure less that a millimeter setting on an old pattern edger.

-Spotting: Also known as dotting, placing the OC and axis dots on a lens using a lensometer.
+Spotting: Placing the OC and axis dots on a lens using a lensometer.

 Stock Lens: A finished uncut lens that is pulled from stock, laid out for finishing and cut for a frame.